onkmade/Concepts-JS/CONTRIBUTING.md

 3. Submit a pull request with a short description of what you improved or suggested.

 Thank you for helping make this project more useful for learners! 🤧

+# Contributing

+You can help by pointing out mistakes, suggesting better or simpler ways to solve problems, or adding small practice examples.
+Keep suggestions clear and beginner-friendly.
+Just fork the project, make changes, and submit a pull request with a short note about your improvement.
+Thanks for making this project more useful!